 Who are we?

-Langham Hall Group provides fund administration and depository services to fund managers in the debt, private equity, infrastructure and the real estate sector.
+Langham Hall Group provides Fund administration, Host AIFM and Depository services to fund managers in the debt, private equity, infrastructure and the real estate sector.
 Langham Hall may act as a Data Controller or Data Processor, depending on the transaction/structure.

 4. Langham Hall and Your Personal Data

-The personal data we would like to collect from / process on you is:
+The personal data we are likely to collect from / process on you is: